Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 III.
 Eat some fat and protein along with your starches

 The final cooking tip that I use is to make sure that when I eat foods with a moderate or high glycemic value, I accompany them with some healthy fat and protein.
 A baked and chilled Japanese sweet potato has a fair amount of retrograded starch so it should not spike blood sugar.
 But eating it with some olive oil drizzled on top or as part of a meal with healthy fat and some protein blunts the blood sugar rise still further and that’s to our advantage.
-It is, in fact, good to start such a meal by eating some of the protein and fat on the plate first and then making our way to the starch.
+It is, in fact, good to start such a meal by eating some of the protein and fat (or the raw veggies) on the plate first and then making our way to the starch.

 Health Philosophy and the Human Diet